tjbrailey/tuareg_mali_niger/README.md

-# Code and data for Understanding the Short- and Long-Run Impacts of Segmental Autonomy: Evidence from Mali and Niger
+# Understanding the Short- and Long-Run Impacts of Segmental Autonomy: Evidence from Mali and Niger